JossySola/code_refresh/React/react.md

 ### Keys

 A `key` is a JSX attribute.
-The attribute's value should be something unique similar, to an `id` attribute. `Keys` don't do anything visible!
+The attribute's value should be something unique, similar to an `id` attribute. `Keys` don't do anything visible!
 React uses them internally to keep track of lists.
 If you don't use keys when you're supposed to, React might accidentally scramble your list items into wrong order.

 ```html
 <ul>